#crisisbillboards2020 - 2024

-Beirut is currently witnessing a construction boom.
+Following the lebanese civil wars, Beirut was the theater of a (re)construction frenzy.
 To advertise construction projects, developers display large billboards in situ reproducing the future of these structures.
 They simulate the edifices, their surroundings, imaginary residents and their lifestyle as a marketing strategy to sell their product.
-The artist captured the virtual images of these billboards framed within their real environment.
-She makes use of scale, layering and image framing to underline a critical reading of Beirut's urban future.
+These photographs capture the virtual images of these billboards framed within their real environment making use of scale, layering and image framing to underline a critical reading of Beirut's urban future.

 parallel universes 2006 - 2008